 A solid HR policy can lead to more positive employee experiences and reduce your business’s risk.

 Employers concerned about their employees gain an image as a top workplace and attract talented talent to join their ranks.

 But developing HR policies and ensuring they comply with federal law is not only about getting an IPO or obtaining external funding.

 A positive experience for employees can increase the ROI of other areas like the efficiency of employees, profits for the company, and the overall experience for employees.

 To get the HR department’s initial checklist, make sure you incorporate company policies on:

 Ethics highlight that ethical conduct is important for your employees.
-The unethical behaviour is typically an outcome of your company’s culture and should be dealt with by HR.
+The behavior is typically an outcome of your company’s culture and should be dealt with by HR.

-Changes to policies reserving your company’s rights to alter policies as required.
+Changes to policies reserve your company’s rights to alter policies as required.